pallets/flask/docs/extensiondev.rst

 run.
 If you're storing something that should be closed, use :meth:`~flask.Flask.teardown_appcontext` to ensure that it gets closed when the application context ends.
-If it should only be valid during a request, or would not be used in the CLI outside a reqeust, use :meth:`~flask.Flask.teardown_request`.
+If it should only be valid during a request, or would not be used in the CLI outside a request, use :meth:`~flask.Flask.teardown_request`.